 Double Meaning: In Your Hands

-The works which are currently on view with tactile reproductions are Surface 236 (1957), by Giuseppe Capogrossi; Upward (1929), by Vasily Kandinsky; Men in the City (1919), by Fernand Léger; and Voice of Space (1931), by René Magritte.
+The works which are currently on view with tactile reproductions are Surface 236 (1957), by Giuseppe Capogrossi; Upward (1929), by Vasily Kandinsky; and Men in the City (1919), by Fernand Léger.
 Following an evaluation of their state of conservation and tactile legibility, visitors can also request a tactile exploration of two sculptures by Max Ernst and Alberto Giacometti.

-Thanks to these materials and the tactile reproductions in the exhibition galleries, blind and partially sighted visitors can visit the museum in complete autonomy.
+For a more enriching experience, additional tactile reproductions are available at the museum's Ticket Office, free of charge.
+Thanks to these materials and the tactile reproductions in the exhibition galleries, blind and partially sighted visitors can visit the museum independently.

-We recommend listening to the descriptive texts of the works of view before visiting the museum.
+We recommend listening to the descriptive texts of the works on view before visiting the museum.

 For more information: